Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session9.md

 Microchips, this as inveted by Jack Kilby and Robert Noyce within 1959, overseen at, (Bellis 2009)

+1980's was personal computers (PCs) this was when schools were also investing into these computers along with individuals

+CERN was a project udnertaken by numerous of countries that would allow them to explore matter

+HTML and HTTP, HTTP is the emchnaism where you put in the http and reference a page that you searched up, HTML is a way to describe a document
 ## Exercises and results
 *What exercises did you complete.
 What results.
 Screen shots and notes*